 Iceland has out-of-this-world landscapes shaped by shifting tectonic plates, active thermal geysers and stunning northern lights.

-Fortunately, many of the best attractions in Iceland are located on the Golden Circle – a ring loop which can be driven in as little as 4 hours.
+Fortunately, many of the best attractions in Iceland are located on the Golden Circle – a ring loop which can be driven in as little as 4 hours and is very accessible from Reykajavik on a short trip to Iceland.

 Golden Circle Map (Easy save to Google Maps)